rsksmart/devportal-1.0/_rsk/node/install/docker.md

 ## Install RSKj Using Docker

-To install an RSK node using Docker, download the RSKj Dockerfiles and `supervisord.conf` from the [artifacts repo](https://github.com/rsksmart/artifacts/tree/master/Dockerfiles/RSK-Node) or pull image from [Docker Hub](https://hub.docker.com/r/rsksmart/rskj).
+To install an RSK node using Docker, download the RSKj Dockerfiles and `supervisord.conf` from the [artifacts repo](https://github.com/rsksmart/artifacts/tree/master/Dockerfiles/RSK-Node) or pull the image from [Docker Hub](https://hub.docker.com/r/rsksmart/rskj).

 Inside the artifacts repo, you can choose which ***type of*** node you are going to install: